 In late September, the company’s recently ousted chief executive and infamous mining spiv, Brett Kebble, was mysteriously gunned down in a Johannesburg suburb.

 Since then, Gill Marcus, former Deputy Governor of South Africa’s Reserve Bank, has taken on the head role at Western Areas.
 In early December, the company also completed a R640 million rights issue, to fund its share of expansion at South Deep.
 Now all that needs to be done is a restructuring of that hedge book.
 Second on the list is Harmony Gold, which gained 62.32% from the start of the year until December 23.
 The company failed in its attempt to takeover Gold Fields in May, but did manage to acquire 56 million shares, or 11.5% in its larger rival.
+You can see that this does not have any implications on the best precious metal IRA companies.
 The profitable sale of these shares earlier this year, pretty much negated the high cost of the 7-month long bid launched in October 2004.
 Harmony also managed to complete the restructuring of its operations and re-introduce Conops.

 Starting the year at R80,000/kg, the domestic gold price slowly gained momentum as both factors, the dollar gold price and the rand, moved favourably for local producers.